dachcom-digital/pimcore-i18n/docs/20_Zones.md

 ![zone](https://user-images.githubusercontent.com/700119/28177968-0a3e592e-67fd-11e7-99a3-52b8f77683a4.jpg)

-By default the i18nBundle works with the global settings (see example below).
+By default, the i18nBundle works with the global settings (see example below).
 But you may need some more complex structures, so we implemented the zone manager.

 ### Default Configuration Options